zblakley/freeCodeCamp/README.md

 Each of these 30 projects in the freeCodeCamp.org curriculum has its own agile user stories and automated tests.
 These help you build up your project incrementally, and ensure you've fulfilled all the user stories before you submit it.

 You can pull in these test suites through [freeCodeCamp's CDN](https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js).
-This means you can build these projects on websites like CodePen and Glitch - or even on your local computer's development environment.
+This means you can build these projects on websites like [CodePen](https://codepen.io/) and [Glitch](https://glitch.com/) - or even on your local computer's development environment.

 Once you’ve earned a certification, you will always have it.
-You will always be able to link to it from your LinkedIn or résumé.
+You will always be able to link to it from LinkedIn or your résumé.
 And when your prospective employers or freelance clients click that link, they’ll see a verified certification specific to you.

-The one exception to this is in the event that we discover violations of our [Academic Honesty Policy](https://www.freecodecamp.org/academic-honesty).
-When we catch people unambiguously plagiarizing (submitting other people's code or projects as their own without citation), we do what all rigorous institutions of learning should do - we revoke their certifications and ban those people.
+The one exception is violations of our [Academic Honesty Policy](https://www.freecodecamp.org/academic-honesty).
+When we catch people unambiguously plagiarizing (submitting other people's code or projects as their own or without citation), we do what all rigorous institutions of learning should do - we revoke their certifications and ban those people.

 Here are our six core certifications: